Anannya

 Anannya is a women's Bengali-language magazine published fortnightly in Bangladesh since 1987.
 The magazine has notably championed the role of women in Bangladesh society with its annual awards, which have been given since 1993.

-Anannya Top Ten awards

-The magazine is noted for its annual awards Anannya Top Ten Awards to outstanding women in Bangladesh since 1993.
+The magazine is noted for its annual awards Anannya Top Ten Awards to outstanding women and Anannya Literature Award for contribution to literature in Bangladesh since 1993.